-The increase in cash and cash equivalents can be attributed to net cash generated from operating partially offset by cash used in investing activities and financing activities.
+The increase in cash and cash equivalents can be attributed to net cash generated from investing activities mainly the net proceeds from sale of investment in AG&P partially offset by cash used in operating activities and financing activities.

 (Please see attached consolidated cash flow statements for detailed analysis of cash movements on pages 6 and 7).